 The 21st Century Cures Act was passed by Congress and signed into law in December 2016 with overwhelming bipartisan support.
 Some of the most publicized parts of the bill include new funding to the National Institutes of Health and the Food and Drug Administration, expedited research and development on debilitating diseases and expedited approval of prescription drugs and medical devices.
 While the Cures Act will do great good through its major provisions, there are smaller provisions that have unintended negative consequences.

-How does the Cures Act affect home infusion?
+How did the Cures Act affect home infusion?

-The 996-page bill includes a provision that changes the payment structure for certain infusion drugs, effective January 1, 2017, under the Medicare Part B Durable Medical Equipment (DME) benefit.
-The new payment structure (from an Average Whole Price [AWP] metric to an Average Sales Price [ASP] methodology) creates a dramatic reduction in Medicare reimbursement, effectively covering only the drug costs and providing no reimbursement for clinical services to administer the infusion therapy in the home.
-A separate provision in the law that provides for a clinical services payment does not begin until 2021.
-This much-delayed services payment start date creates an unsustainable four-year treatment gap for patients who need home infusion therapy for advanced heart failure conditions, blood diseases and heart transplants.
-This reimbursement funding gap effectively takes away access to high quality home infusion services for some of the most vulnerable patients.
+The 996-page bill, which went into effect January 1, 2017, included a provision that changed the payment structure for certain infusion drugs under the Medicare Part B Durable Medical Equipment (DME) benefit.
+With that provision, the payment structure went from an Average Whole Price [AWP] metric to an Average Sales Price [ASP] methodology, creating a dramatic reduction in Medicare reimbursement and effectively covering only the drug costs and providing no reimbursement for clinical services to administer the infusion therapy in the home.
+A separate provision in the law that provided for a clinical services payment was set to begin in 2021.
+As a result of legislation passed on February 9, 2018, this much-needed services payment start date will go into effect two years earlier – in 2019.

-How does the Cures Act affect home infusion patients?
+How did the Cures Act affect home infusion patients?

-Patients who are already facing difficult health conditions may face a disruption to their care as they transition from hospital to home.
-Patients who currently rely on home infusion care to sustain their quality of life may lose that access, placing even greater demands on them, their caregivers and family members as they now have to try to find alternate treatment options.
+Patients who were already facing difficult health conditions faced a disruption to their care as they transitioned from hospital to home.
+Some patients who relied on home infusion care to sustain their quality of life lost that access, placing even greater demands on them, their caregivers and family members as they tried to find alternate treatment options.

 What is the Keep My Infusion Care at Home coalition?